Widi Syarief

-Mochammad Widi Syarief Hidayatullah (born 31 July 2003) is an Indonesian professional footballer who plays as an forward for Liga 1 club Persebaya Surabaya.
+Mochammad Widi Syarief Hidayatullah (born 31 July 2003) is an Indonesian professional footballer who plays as a forward for Championship club PSIS Semarang.

 Club career

 Persebaya Surabaya

 He was signed for Persebaya Surabaya and played in Liga 1 in 2021 season.
 Widi made his first-team debut on 6 February 2022 in a match against Persipura Jayapura as a substitute for Ruy Arianto in the 46th minute at the Ngurah Rai Stadium, Denpasar.

+Persekat Tegal (loan)

+On 8 September 2023, Widi signed a contract with Liga 2 club Persekat Tegal, on loan from Persebaya Surabaya.
+Widi made his league debut on 10 September 2023 in a 2–0 away lose against Gresik United.

 International career

-In October 2022, it was reported that Widi received a call-up from the Indonesia U-20 for a training camp, in Turkey and Spain.
+In October 2022, it was reported that Widi received a call-up from the Indonesia U20 for a training camp, in Turkey and Spain.